mildronize/type-safe-design-pattern/docs/intro.md

 Moreover, I have not seen any books or articles that cover these topics.
 I hope this book will help you improve your TypeScript code quality and design.
 I will publish the book on Leanpub.
 I will update the progress on X (Twitter).
 Please follow me on X (Twitter) [@mildronize](https://x.com/mildronize).
 I've been working on this book for a while, and I hope to finish it soon.
 I would love to hear feedback from the community because at that time when I'm writing, I haven't seen anyone write about this yet.

+## Why I wrote this book

+When I started learning TypeScript, I think design type-safe code is a bit challenging.
+I've seen many people use type-safe design patterns in their projects, but I couldn't find any resources that explain how to use them.
+It's too much subjective and hard to understand.
+I've learned type-safe design patterns from various modern TypeScript open-source projects, and write my own Azure Functions Framework called [Nammtham](https://nammatham.thaitype.dev/).
+I've learned a lot from these projects.

+I decided to write this book to help other developers who are struggling with type-safe design patterns.
+I hope this book will help you improve your TypeScript code quality and design.

 ## How the book is structured

 The book is divided into several sections, each covering a different topic.
 The sections are as follows: